-The National African American Read-In began in 1989 and has over a million readers of all ethnic groups from 49 states, the West Indies, and some African countries gathering in schools, churches, bookstores, community centers and homes to celebrate literacy and Black American Literature.
+The National African American Read-In began in 1990 and has over a million readers of all ethnic groups from 49 states, the West Indies, and some African countries gathering in schools, churches, bookstores, community centers and homes to celebrate literacy and Black American Literature.
 Sponsored by the Black Caucus of the National Council of Teachers of English (NCTE), the Read-In has been endorsed by the International Reading Association.
-Penn State Altoona has hosted an Altoona Area’s African American Read-In annually since 2000.
-A “report card” of the readings is sent to the NCTE to be counted in the year’s world-wide total.
+Penn State Altoona has hosted an Altoona Area African American Read-In annually since 2000.
+A “report card” of the readings shared on our campus each February is sent to the NCTE to be recognized as part of the national total.

 How to Get Involved